oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

     ![Source Data Search1](./images/nostalgic.png  "")
     ![Source Data Search2](./images/heartwarming.png  "")

 You have successfully created your application and created a dynamic action to launch your GenAI Chatbot to interact with your the data in your Autonomous Database.
-You may proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Acknowledgements